solidi/writing/55-whats-in-a-career-promotion.md

 # What's in a Career Promotion?
-## Deconstructing a path of an individual's advancement
+## Deconstructing a Path of an Individual's Advancement
 #Careers #Sociology #Promotion #System #People

 ![What makes for a **Promotion** when working with other people?](images/55-01.png)

-Recently, my friend shared opinions on the promotion process between people.
-I found our discussion fascinating, drawing out its thinking.
-The result is an individual's path for seeking a promotion packet, which I'll call the **promotion lifecycle**.
+Recently, my friend shared opinions on the promotion process.
+I found our discussion fascinating, drawing out our thinking.
+The result is mapping an individual's path for seeking a promotion packet, which I'll call the **promotion life cycle**.

-The lifecycle defines points along the individual's journey within a business context.
+The life cycle defines points along the individual's journey within a business context.
 They are **skill sets**, **reputation**, **sponsorship**, **opportunity**, and **advancement**.
-These qualities are timeless but not intended as silver bullets.
-Their effectiveness depends on an individual's adaptability to their perceived business culture, quality of relationship with the manager, and calculating personal needs.
+These qualities are timeless but not intended a panacea.
+They depend on an individual's adaptability to a business culture, quality of relationship with the manager, and meeting personal needs.

 While I cannot highlight every dimension, my goal is to draw a holistic trail for an individual's *advancement*, identifying qualities in a group of people performing work.
 Along the way, I'll uncover interesting bits of behaviors between people, providing hints to accelerate their relationships.

-## The Promotion Lifecycle
+## The Promotion Life Cycle

 Obtaining a promotion follows a sequence of events.
 First, *skill sets* and *reputation* develop *sponsors* providing *sponsorship*.
 Next, having *sponsors* unveils *opportunities*, concluding in a *promotion*.
 If an organization denies promotions, a motivated individual *exits* toward *advancement*.
 Let me break them down to provide context.